AdirOhayon133/UART-SPI-and-I2C-on-FPGA/README.md

 #### **Simulation**

-- A test bench is used to verify the UART receiver functionality.
+- A test bench is used to verify the UART receiver and transmitter functionality.

 **Main_UART_TB.vhd**